hyprwm/hyprland-wiki/pages/Getting Started/Installation.md

 Login managers are not officially supported, but here's a short compatibility
 list:

-- SDDM → Works flawlessly
+- SDDM → Works flawlessly.
+Install the [latest git version](https://github.com/sddm/sddm) (or [sddm-git](https://aur.archlinux.org/packages/sddm-git) from the AUR if you use Arch) to prevent SDDM bug [1476](https://github.com/sddm/sddm/issues/1476).
 - GDM → Works with the caveat of crashing Hyprland on the first launch
 - ly → Works with minor to major issues and/or caveats